Use an OCI Dynamic Inventory with Oracle Linux Automation Engine

 .
 Where<filename>

-The output shows warnings and errors.
+The output shows a series of warnings and errors.
 So what went wrong?

-Append a compartment entry to the plugin source file.
+Append a compartment parameter to the plugin source file.

 The